ZSR Ambassadors

 Hope Nitsche

 Hey everyone!
-My name is Hope Nitsche, and I am a sophomore from Winston-Salem majoring in Biology with minors in Classical Studies and Neuroscience.
+My name is Hope Nitsche, and I am a junior from Winston-Salem majoring in Biology and Classical Studies with a minor in Neuroscience.
 I’m also a student worker at ZSR, so it is safe to say that the library is one of my favorite places at Wake.
 New students should know that ZSR is not only a place to study; there are also so many resources for you to take advantage of!
-All students should definitely know how they can rent technology equipment, print, and get help finding books, all by talking to someone at the circulation desk.
+All students should know how they can rent technology equipment, print, and get help finding books, all by talking to someone at the circulation desk.
 It is very easy to get help with whatever problem you are having by just asking someone working at ZSR.

 Caroline Parrish